Authored by the expert who managed and guided the team behind the Colombia Property Pack

 What's the average and median nightly price on Airbnb in Santa Marta in 2026?

-As of the first half of 2026, the average nightly price (ADR) for an Airbnb in Santa Marta is approximately $76 USD (around 285,000 COP or 70 EUR), while the median sits closer to $65 USD (245,000 COP or 60 EUR) because a smaller number of premium beachfront properties pull the average upward.
+As of early 2026, the average nightly price for an Airbnb listing in Santa Marta is about COP 310,000, or about US$85 and €77, while the median is closer to COP 235,000, or about US$65 and €59.

-By the way, you will find much more detailed profitability rent ranges in our property pack covering the real estate market in Santa Marta.
+By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Santa Marta.

 How much do nightly prices vary by neighborhood in Santa Marta in 2026?